The workings of SSL and TLS

 - Advanced Encryption Standard (AES)

-However, giving both parties access to the secret key is one of the main disadvantages of this system when comparing to public-key encryption (asymmetric encryption).
+However, giving both parties access to the secret key is one of the main disadvantages of this system compared to public-key encryption (asymmetric encryption).

 This algorithm is a fundamental security ingredient in modern security systems that assures the confidentiality, authenticity, and non-repudiation of electronic communications.

-The main algorithms being used for public-key algorithm are:
+The main algorithms being used for the public-key algorithm are: